LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    Outputs the date object in the specified format.
 If no format is passed, the current format stored with the object will be used.
 Otherwise, it requires a format string to specify the format.
-Optionally takes a ``locale`` object to set its locale.
+Optionally takes a :type:`locale` object to set its locale.

 .. member:: date->setFormat(format::string)